-Reverse shell attacks are one of the most common threats businesses have to face today.
+Reverse shell attacks are one of the most common threats businesses face today.
 Even more, hackers are getting better and better at using them to compromise your organization’s security and potentially cost you tens of thousands of dollars in damages.

 However, there are ways to prevent these attacks from harming your organization.
 Let’s explore what reverse shell attacks are and how your organization can protect itself.